 Enhanced materialized view capabilities

 The new version continues to improve the capabilities of materialized views.
-This includes support for renaming materialized views, incremental refresh for outer joins, UNION ALL, and non-aggregated single-table operations, support for adding columns to materialized view logs, and cascading refresh for nested materialized views.
-It also fixes issues such as materialized view drop getting stuck, enhancing the stability of materialized views.
+This includes support for renaming materialized views, incremental refreshes for outer joins, UNION ALL, and non-aggregated single-table operations, support for adding columns to materialized view logs, and support for cascading refreshes in nested materialized views.
+It also fixes issues such as materialized view drop hangs, enhancing the stability of materialized views.

 Optimizer and query performance improvements